-*- coding: utf-8 -*-

 (e.g. using approximate_predict), as the approximate_predict function

 is not aware of this argument.
+This is the minimum epsilon allowed.

 alpha : float, optional (default=1.0)